 Born in 1991 in Isola del Liri, FR, Giulia Mangoni is an Italian-Brazilian artist that grew up between Italy and Brazil and has now returned to live and work in her hometown.
 Mangoni has a Foundation Degree in Art & Design from Falmouth University of the Arts (2011), a BA in painting (Hons) from City & Guilds of London Art School (2014), where she also won both the Skinner Connard's Travel Prize and the Chadwick Healey Prize for painting, and an MFA from the SVA Art Practice programme in New York City, (2019).

-Born in 1991, Giulia Mangoni is an Italian-Brazilian artist whose practice revolves around the ethics of return; she is interested in creating interventions orchestrated through the lens of painting in order to deconstruct notions of memory and identity attached to specific geographies and communities.
+Giulia Mangoni's practice revolves around the ethics of return; she is interested in creating interventions orchestrated through the lens of painting in order to deconstruct notions of memory and identity linked to specific geographies and communities.

 In recent years, Mangoni has participated in exhibitions nationally and internationally, including: Una Boccata D'Arte, in San Lorenzo Dorsino, Trentino Alto Adige, a project by Fondazione Elpis, Galleria Continua and Threes Productions; Bits & Cream.
 Metabolizzazione d'Archivio, ArtNoble gallery, Milan; From the Island of Liri, a solo exhibition curated by Juliana Leandra at Dreambox Lab, New York; Ladder to The Moon at Monitor Gallery, Rome; VIVERE DI PAESAGGIO, curated by Mirta d'Argenzio at APALAZZO gallery, Brescia; Zeitgeber (donor of time) at ArtNoble gallery, Milan and The New Abnormal, Straperetana curated by Saverio Verini.